TheTrueDon/JsCss-Binary-Countdown-Timer/README.md

 ## Usecase

 You are a nerd / geek / tech dude?
 You like Christmas?
-Normal countdown timers are to less challenging to read?
+Normal countdown timers are too less challenging to read?
 This is the weird Christmas countdown you will need!
 Use it as Wallpaper, as Screensaver or inside a digital picture frame to earn some questioning looks of your decimal preloaded friends.

 ## How to read the timer